Saul-BT/color-bullets-plugin/README.md

 ## TO-DO
 - [ ] Color name support (cyan, blue, purple...)
-- [ ] Line with more than one color
+- [x] Line with more than one color
 - [x] Bullet update on edit
+- [ ] Add demo git to the readme
 - [ ] Add color picker on click
 - [ ] Refactor